 Full day excursion on Lake Titicaca to visit the Uros floating islands.
 The Aymara Indians build their houses over floating artificial islands that elaborate themselves on the waters of the Titicaca in which they inhabit in organizations and with ancestral customs.
 Continue to Taquile Island where you find numerous pre-Inca and Inca ruins and Inca terracing.
 The island is narrow, only about 1km wide, but 6-7km long.
 The people here still wear their traditional clothes and there is a co-operative shop on the Plaza where one can buy woollen goods of very fine quality.
 A typical lunch on Taquile Island is included.
 Then we will be transferred to the airport in Juliaca for a return flight (not included) back to Lima.
 Meet & transfer to the hotel.

-Overnight: Hotel La Hacienda Miraflores or Hotel Casa Andina PC Miraflores, Lima (2 nights) (B, L)
+Overnight: Hotel La Hacienda Miraflores or Hotel Casa Andina Premium Miraflores, Lima (2 nights) (B, L)

 Day 12: Lima